coredns/coredns.io/content/manual/configuration.md

 }
 ~~~

-If we all combine all this and have the following Corefile, that setup 4 zones, serving on two
+We can combine all this and have the following Corefile, which sets up 4 zones serving on two
-different ports.
+different ports:

 ~~~ corefile
 coredns.io:5300 {